3mdeb/blog.3mdeb.com/source/_posts/2016-07-05-directory-scheme-for-multiple-projects.markdown

-  images and ISO images of distros used in project, sometimes you may end up keeping multiple instance of the same OS in various projects, but with 1TB disc this should not be big concern, you can always search for duplicates, knowing where you OS is and avoiding downloading it again can save some time
+  images and ISO images of distros used in project, sometimes you may end up keeping multiple instance of the same OS in various projects, but with 1TB disc this should not be big concern, you can always search for duplicates, knowing where your OS is and avoiding downloading it again can save some time

 * `releases` - this directory contain all releases, developers usually use work in progress code, but customer receive release version of deliverables and